nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 05 - The Shaman.md

 - **Key Event:** Torin and Angelica exchange names.
 - **Key Event:** Angelica realizes Torin sees her as a "library" rather than a demon.
-  - _Character Defining Moment:_ **Angelica Vance** — She identifies Torin as a diamond in the rough and a potential ally who "sees the code."
+  - _Character Defining Moment:_ **Angelica Ward** — She identifies Torin as a diamond in the rough and a potential ally who "sees the code."
-  - _Key Dialog:_ **Angelica Vance:** "He isn't looking at the dirt.
+  - _Key Dialog:_ **Angelica Ward:** "He isn't looking at the dirt.
 He is looking at the math.
 He sees the code.
 I'm not a demon to him.
 I'm a library.
 And he is the first person I've met who wants to read the book."

 ---